newchuyalong/libgdx-learning/Managing-your-assets.md

   * Loading of most resources is done asynchronously, so you can display a reactive loading screen while things load
   * Assets are reference counted.
-If two assets A and B both depend on another asset C, C won't be disposed until A, B and C have been disposed.
+If two assets A and B both depend on another asset C, C won't be disposed until A and B have been disposed.
 This also means that if you load an asset multiple times, it will actually be shared and only take up memory once!
   * A single place to store all your assets.
   * Allows to transparently implement things like caches (see FileHandleResolver below)